cosmos/cosmos-sdk/docs/architecture/adr-005-modular-server.md

 > This section describes the resulting context, after applying the decision.
 All consequences should be listed here, not just the "positive" ones.
 A particular decision may have positive, negative, and neutral consequences, but all of them affect the team and project in the future.

-### Backwards Compatibility

-> All ADRs that introduce backwards incompatibilities must include a section describing these incompatibilities and their severity.
-The ADR must explain how the author proposes to deal with these incompatibilities.
-ADR submissions without a sufficient backwards compatibility treatise may be rejected outright.

 ### Positive

 - Standardize all the services provided by the SDK